For Mentors

 • The Hospitality Mentorship Program takes place each fall and spring semester.

-• To become a mentor or ask additional questions, email Kimberly Handt.
+• To become a mentor or ask additional questions, email Alishia Piotrowski.

 • Students are invited to apply for a mentor and are matched with those who best fit their career goals.